This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 3. Limit gluten intake and avoid allergens

-For many people, limiting gluten also can have positive effect on their gut microbiomes.
+For many people, limiting gluten also can have a positive effect on their gut microbiomes.
 The traditional methods of soaking, sprouting and souring grains in order to make them digestible and nutritious have been abandoned for a fast and convenient method of mass producing food, and our guts have taken the brunt of it.

 4. Eat healthy fats and varied protein